mikkpyrg/website/README.md

-Simple tiny website.
-I'll definitely make it more sophisticated in the future.
+Simple tiny website about me.
+It'll probably never be more sophisticated.